katecoderacademy/T2A2/README.md

 - Target audience
 This app is designed for lawyers and other legal professionals who need to do 10 CPD points a year.
+It is also designed for course providers to advertise their course.

-- Tech stack (e.g. html, css, deployment platform, etc) R12	User stories for your app
+- Tech stack (e.g. html, css, deployment platform, etc)
+- HTML
+- CSS
+- Heroku
+- Bootstrap
+- jQuery-Mask-Plugin
+- AWS for image hosting
+- gems - Devise, validate_url,

+R12	User stories for your app

 Website Visitor